ant-media/ant-media-documentation/docs/guides/playing-live-stream/hls-playing.md

 Additionally, it's also possible to push HLS files directly to a remote endpoint without generating them on the local server in real-time, or alternatively, upload them via standard procedure to an S3 bucket once the stream has finished.

-To upload HLS in real time, check this guide:
+To upload HLS in real time, check out this guide:
 > Quick Link: [Uploading HLS Files](https://antmedia.io/docs/guides/recording-live-streams/s3-integration-http-forwarding/#uploading-hls-files-to-the-s3-bucket-in-real-time)

 ## HLS Play For a Given Time Interval